wp-plugins/role-scoper/readme.txt

 = Partial Feature List =
 * Customize access for specific Pages, Posts, Categories
-* Assign roles to User Groups (or directly to user)
 * Control Read and/or Edit access
-* Pages and Category listing match modified access
-* Category post counts and tag cloud match modified access
-* Page and category listings maintain tree structure even if some branches are hidden
-* File Attachment filter blocks direct URL requests if user can't read corresponding post/page
-* Customizable Hidden Content Teaser (or hide posts/pages completely)
+* WP roles work as is but can be limited by content-specific restrictions
+* Assign additional content-specific roles to Users or User Groups
+* Assign additional blog-wide role for a specific object type
+* Can elevate Subscribers to edit desired content (ensures safe failure mode)
 * Control which categories users can post to
 * Control which pages users can associate sub-pages to
-* Assign additional blog-wide, type-specific role(s) for any user
-* Can elevate Subscribers to edit desired content (ensures safe failure mode)
+* Specify element(s) in Edit Form to withhold from non-Editors
+* Limit the duration of role assignments
+* Limit the content dates which a role assignment applies to
+* Front-end Page, Category and Tag listings match modified access
+* Customizable Hidden Content Teaser (or hide posts/pages completely)
+* RSS Feed Filter with HTTP authentication option
+* File Attachment filter blocks direct URL requests if user can't read corresponding post/page
 * Inheritance of Restrictions and Roles to sub-categories / sub-pages
 * Default Restrictions and Roles for new content
-* Default Groups for new users
 * Un-editable posts/pages are excluded from the editing list
-* Specify element(s) in Edit Form to withhold from non-Editors
-* RSS Feed Filter with HTTP authentication option
 * Optimized to limit additional database queries
-* Inline descriptive captions for each of the extensive options and settings
-* Supports translation (contribute your own!)
-* Pending Revisions allow Contributors to suggest changes to a currently published post/page
+* XML-RPC support
+* Extensive WP-mu support

 = Plugin API =
 * Apply restrictions and roles for any custom taxonomy